-Archaeological fieldwork is physically intense and often rigorous.
-Students work in the field, excavating under the sun, climbing among excavation units from Monday to Saturday.
-Since some of the most interesting, little explored, and pristine sites are remote, traveling there requires hiking and even climbing steep hills.
+Since some of the most interesting, little explored, and pristine sites are remote, traveling often requires light hiking, sometimes on narrow paths in hilly terrain.
 No special training is required, but a reasonable level of fitness is advisable.
 However, a lighter schedule can be arranged for those with physical challenges.

 How to Apply